-By subtraction we can easily complete the table:
+By subtraction the table can easily be completed:

 Having found a valid diagnostic test study, and decided that its accuracy is sufficiently high to make it a useful tool, here are some useful points to consider when applying the test to a specific patient:

-- Is the test available, affordable, and accurate in our setting?
+- Is the test available, affordable, and accurate in your setting?

 - Are the study patients similar to the patient in question?

-- How current is the study we are analysing — has evidence moved on since the publication of the study?
+- How current is the study we are analyzing - has evidence moved on since the publication of the study?

 Will the post-test probability affect the management of the specific patient?